 Outbreak response: In the case of 3 or more cases in a 14-day period ("Outbreak"), all staff will be tested under Outbreak conditions.
 The community will be notified, a staff member will be assigned to coordinate, and contact tracing will be recorded.
 Cleaning and disinfection will be arranged and excluded groups will be identified and notified.
+Physical distancing will be implemented.
 Any required closure and reopening will be conferred with the LHD.
 Notify the community and implement distance learning in the event of school closure.
-Return to Center criteria will apply after 14-day quarantine.

 Major Outbreak response: In the case of 20 or more cases in a 14-day period ("Major Outbreak"), all staff will be tested under Outbreak conditions.
 The community will be notified, a staff member will be assigned to coordinate, and contact tracing will be recorded.
 Cleaning and disinfection will be arranged and excluded groups will be identified and notified.
 Any required closure and reopening will be conferred with the LHD.
 Notify the community and implement distance learning in the event of school closure.
-Return to Center criteria will apply after 14-day guarantine.
+Return to Center criteria will apply after 14-day quarantine.